pkgcraft/pkgcraft/README.md

 ## Development

-Using [cargo nextest][0] is required to run tests in separate processes.
+Using [cargo-nextest][0] is required to run tests in separate processes.
 Running tests via `cargo test` will break due to its threaded approach since much of the pkgcraft ecosystem relies on bash which isn't thread-friendly in any fashion.